MicrosoftDocs/windows-powershell-docs/docset/windows/bitlocker/suspend-bitlocker.md

 Specify zero to suspend protection indefinitely until you resume it by using the **Resume-BitLocker** cmdlet.

-If you do not inclue this parameter, the cmdlet uses a value of one.
+If you do not include this parameter, the cmdlet uses a value of one.

 ```yaml
 Type: Int32